 Score on each hole to be recorded on score card.
-Gross score minus handicap = Net score.
+Gross score minus playing handicap = Net score.
 Do not forget to sign card (Player and Marker).
+If “Maximum Score” stop if you reach par for the hole + 5 and record that as your score.

 Difference between both handicaps e.g. 36 handicap playing against 28 handicap, the difference is 8, therefore the 28 handicap player has to give the 36 player 8 strokes.
 These are given on the 8 hardest holes, that is stroke index 1 to 8.
 Matchplay can be played in team games or in a knock-out competition.